Can You Use WebRTC for Developing Mobile and Web Apps?

 The internet is removing more and more boundaries between users.
 It started as a content sharing system, evolved to Web 2.0, and made the first steps towards chats that connect people regardless of distance.
-However, ubiquitous little enemies still stand in the way of a smooth user experience.
+However, ubiquitous little enemies still stand in the way of smooth user experience.
 These pics with sad faces are familiar to billions.

 Those are the crashed plugins.
 They are not altogether bad, but they have one common downside: to work well, they require most user actions to be in the pre-set acceptable range.